-When aging parents are refusing help it can be an incredibly frustrating experience.
-When that parent is exhibiting symptoms of dementia it can cause the worries to skyrocket.
+When aging parents refuse help, it can be an incredibly frustrating experience.
+When that parent is exhibiting symptoms of dementia, it can cause the worries to skyrocket.
 It is important that we understand two of the main reasons older adults tend to refuse care and deny the presence of dementia – anosognosia and fear.

 Anosognosia is the inability to recognize an illness or disorder that is clinically evident.
 As the brain changes due to the damage associated with dementia, the individual may literally not know or have the capability to understand that they have dementia.
 When this occurs, it can add another layer of stress to an already challenging situation.

-Denial is a coping mechanism that can bring comfort and keep fear at arms reach.
+Denial is a coping mechanism that can bring comfort and keep fear within arm’s reach.
 Can you imagine being told your brain is in decline and you will lose the ability to remember those around you?
 Admitting that you have dementia makes it real, and some of our aging loved ones are not ready to live that reality just yet.

 It doesn’t really matter why they are refusing help, although it can help us be more understanding.
 Whether it is because of fear or anosognosia, the gravity of the situation remains the same: our loved one is refusing help.

-Here are 5 strategies experts recommend to help you approach the situation so your aging loved one can get the assistance and attention they need.
+Here are five strategies experts recommend to help you approach the situation so your aging loved one can get the assistance and attention they need.